 Is this really the part you want to be saving money on?

 Remember when you purchased your camera and weighed up the pro’s and con’s of that specific model the minute details we looked into, the model’s spec’s and if the next step up was worth the €300 or €1,000 premium.

 I won’t even mention the lens we thought about and drooled over for weeks or months until we finally purchased the one we wanted.

 All of this purely because they were just that tiny little fraction better than the rest.
 Which is money always well spent in my mind.
 So why not look at filters in the same way?

 The performance per pound on high-end equipment is a little disappointing when you compare the difference a good set of filters can make versus an ok set and the price difference involved.

-Ok, I have purchased and flirted with Cokin filters, Lee Filters the English filter company and Nisi from China but settled for the sheer passion of the Welsh company Formatt Hitech.
-I am incredibly passionate about my photography and yes I am by far and away not the best photographer in the world but I love what I do and the equipment I use.
+Ok, over the years I have purchased and flirted with Cokin filters, Lee Filters the English filter company and Nisi from China but settled for the sheer passion of the Welsh company Formatt Hitech.
+I am incredibly passionate about my photography and yes I am by far and away not the best photographer in the world but I love what I do and more importantly the equipment I use.